complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/getting-started/installation-guide.en.md

 If your ChromeOS device supports installing Android apps, you can install the Interviewer app as usual through the Google Play Store.
 To do this, please see the instructions above for installing the app on Android.

 Please note that only Interviewer is specifically designed to work with ChromeOS, and only when run as an Android app.
-Running Interviewer, Architect or Server through Linux app compatibility is not supported at present.
+Running Interviewer or Architect through Linux app compatibility is not supported at present.

 ## iOS